johnsardine/open-tasks/README.md

-open-tasks
+Open Tasks
 ==========

-Trying to set a standard for task lists
+Trying to set a standard for task lists to allow interchangeabillity between apps